muscariello/k8s-dev-pods/rbac/README.md

 # RBAC Configuration

-This directory contains Kubernetes RBAC resources to enable non-admin users to work with development pods in the `lumuscar-jobs` namespace.
+This directory contains Kubernetes RBAC resources to enable non-admin users to work with development pods in the `lumuscar-jobs` and `lumuscar-spire` namespaces.

 ## Files

-### Namespace-scoped (lumuscar-jobs)
+### Namespace-scoped (lumuscar-jobs, lumuscar-spire)

-- **`role.yaml`**: Role granting full management permissions for pods and PVCs in `lumuscar-jobs` namespace
+- **`role.yaml`**: Role granting full management permissions for pods and PVCs in `lumuscar-jobs` and `lumuscar-spire` namespaces
   - Pod: create, get, list, watch, update, patch, delete
   - Pod logs: get, list
   - Pod exec: create, get (for shell access and file sync)